Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Step 2: Search For Photos In The Style You Want To Create

 Now you aren’t searching for random inspiration.
 You have a bit of a target.
 Even if you don’t know exactly what you want, you can narrow the search fields to 500px to improve your odds of finding inspirational images in your genre.

 Let’s say that you’re an aspiring lifestyle photographer.
 Go to 500px.com and type “lifestyle” in the search bar at the top.

-The results probably aren't what you expect.
-Many of the images may not even be portraits, much less lifestyle portraits.
+The results probably aren’t what you expect.
+Many of the images may not even be portraits, fewer lifestyle portraits.
 You need to narrow the field.
 Fortunately, starting a search gives you more options.

 Next, you see that it’s returning results from All Categories.
 Start choosing relevant categories, like “People.”
 Now you’re getting closer.
 However, it’s still not quite inspirational.